-- Support for the Joint Office of Homeless Services, providing shelter, outreach, and housing placement and retention services, while also addressing the impacts of the COVID-19 pandemic and supporting the implementation of substantial new work as a result of the Metro Supportive Housing Services Measure passed in May 2020. - Increasing the County's investment in intensive behavioral health care coordination services for youth. - Investing in the County's culturally specific addictions treatment services for justice-involved individuals. - Maintaining funding in partnership with the school districts to support the 91 SUN schools in Multnomah County. - Implementing Preschool for All, as directed by Measure 26-214, which was overwhelmingly supported by voters in November 2020. - Providing funds for programs and services to help justice-involved individuals re-enter the community. - Investing in the Sheriff's Office Equity and Inclusion Unit by adding 2.00 FTE. - Implementing the \$387 million Library Bond project, approved by voters in November 2020, to improve and expand Library space across the County. - Adding a Justice Integrity Unit in the District Attorney's Office that will help address historic impacts of the criminal justice system on Black, Indigenous, and People of Color (BIPOC). - A suite of new and expanded services that address the increase in gun violence in the community. - Investing in an expansion of the Community Healing Initiative (CHI) that will provide culturally specific, holistic, family-based, wraparound services to medium and high risk justice-involved BIPOC youth and their families to stop youth violence by addressing its root causes. - Investing in a new Notice of Rights program to quickly provide notice of rights on sanctions to justice-involved individuals to reduce the amount of time in jail.
+Support for the Joint Office of Homeless Services, providing shelter, outreach, and housing placement and retention services, while also addressing the impacts of the COVID-19 pandemic and supporting

+- the implementation of substantial new work as a result of the Metro Supportive Housing Services Measure passed in May 2020. - Maintaining funding for high-quality, culturally responsive behavioral health services for the most vulnerable, including the homeless, victims of abuse, and other marginalized communities. - Increasing the County's investment in intensive behavioral health care coordination services for youth. - Investing in the County's culturally specific addictions treatment services for justice-involved individuals. - Maintaining funding in partnership with the school districts to support the 91 SUN schools in Multnomah County. - Implementing Preschool for All, as directed by Measure 26-214 that was overwhelmingly supported by voters in November 2020. - Providing funds for programs and services to help justice-involved individuals re-enter the community. - Investing in the Sheriff's Office Equity and Inclusion Unit by adding 2.00 FTE. - Implementing the \$387 million Library Bond project approved by voters in November 2020, to improve and expand Library space across the County. - Adding a Conviction Integrity Unit in the District Attorney's Office that will help address historic impacts of the criminal justice system on Black, Indigenous, and People of Color (BIPOC). - Investing in an expansion of the Community Healing Initiative (CHI) that will provide culturally specific, holistic, family-based, wraparound services to medium and high risk justice-involved BIPOC youth and their families to stop youth violence by addressing its root causes. - Investing in a new Notice of Rights program to quickly provide notice of rights on sanctions to justice-involved individuals to reduce the amount of time in jail.

-The budget devotes \$10.3 million of new, one-time-only General Fund resources to capital infrastructure.
+The budget devotes \$8.1 million of new, one-time-only General Fund resources to capital infrastructure.
 Capital investments include:

-- Behavioral Health Resource Center \$8.0 million, increasing the total to \$19.0 million dedicated to date (in addition to \$11.0 million already spent as of the end FY 2021 or carried over). - Technology Infrastructure upgrades across the County \$0.8 million. - Establishing a \$1.5 million capital fund to be distributed to community organizations.
+- Behavioral Health Resource Center \$7.3 million increasing the total to \$16 million (in addition to \$8.7 million of carryover); and - Technology Infrastructure upgrades across the County \$0.8 million.

 Some highlights of General Fund reductions are noted below.
-For a full explanation and list of reductions, please see page 23.
+For a full explanation and list of reductions, please see page 17.

-- Administrative, support, and back-office reductions across departments. - Elimination of Turn Self In program in the Sheriff's Office, which allowed individuals to serve sentences on nonconsecutive days, primarily weekends. - Reduction of Community Justice juvenile detention capacity by eight beds from 64 to 56 beds as the Juvenile Services Division continues to reduce reliance on secured detention and find alternatives to detention without impacting public safety. - Elimination of the Adult Treatment First/STOP programs due to the reduction in caseloads from the decriminalization of certain offenses and reduced funding resulting from Ballot Measure 110.
+- Administrative, support, and back-office reductions across departments. - Elimination of Turn Self In program in the Sheriff's Office which allowed individuals to serve sentences on nonconsecutive days, primarily weekends. - Reduction of Community Justice reduced juvenile detention capacity by eight beds from 64 to 56 beds as the Community Justice Juvenile Services Division continues to reduce reliance on secured detention and find alternatives to detention without impacting public safety.

+- Elimination of the Adult Treatment First/STOP programs due to the reduction in caseloads from the decriminalization of certain offenses and reduced funding thorough Ballot Measure 110.
 Instead, these individuals will access treatment services through other community referral services. - Reduction of the Inverness Jail East Control and kitchen deputies.